OWASP/CheatSheetSeries/cheatsheets/Kubernetes_Security_Cheat_Sheet.md

 - [X509 Client Certs](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#x509-client-certs) are available as well however these are unsuitable for production use, as Kubernetes does [not support certificate revocation](https://github.com/kubernetes/kubernetes/issues/18982) meaning that user credentials cannot be modified or revoked without rotating the root certificate authority key an re-issuing all cluster certificates.
 - [Service Accounts Tokens](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#service-account-tokens) are also available for authentication.
 Their primary intended use is to allow workloads running in the cluster to authenticate to the API server, however they can also be used for user authentication.

+The recommended approach for larger or production clusters, is to use an external authentication method:

+- [OpenID Connect](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens) (OIDC) lets you externalize authentication, use short lived tokens, and leverage centralized groups for authorization.
-The recommended approach for larger or production clusters, is to use an external authentication method.
-Managed Kubernetes distributions such as GKE, EKS and AKS support authentication using credentials from their respective IAM providers.
-For on-premises clusters, an external OIDC provider such as [Keycloak](https://www.keycloak.org/) or [Dex](https://dexidp.io/) can be used alongside an LDAP directory, such as Active Directory.
+- Managed Kubernetes distributions such as GKE, EKS and AKS support authentication using credentials from their respective IAM providers.
+- [Kubernetes Impersonation](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#user-impersonation) can be used with both managed cloud clusters and on-prem clusters to externalize authentication without having to have access to the API server configuration parameters.

+In addition to choosing the appropriate authentication system, API access should be considered privileged and use Multi-Factor Authentication (MFA) for all user access.

 For more information, consult Kubernetes authentication reference document at <https://kubernetes.io/docs/reference/access-authn-authz/authentication>